Can You Be SAFe Without PI Planning?

 After lunch we kicked off the technical review of the plan.
 Given all our feature teams are delivering capability from a single integrated physical data model, we were keen to understand if there would be any overlaps or collisions between the teams during the course of the PI.
 It was during this session that I realised that the published agenda for the day was not the agenda we had written up on the whiteboard.
 It was clear that context was missing from the conversation, as we had accidentally left out the the reunification step originally scheduled to occur after lunch.

 I gathered my leadership team for a quick discussion.
 What should we do?
 Continue with the published agenda?
 Revert to the original plan?
 While there wasn’t enough time left in the day to revert to the original plan, it was clear the team was struggling.
-I could hear +Mark Richards‘ voice in my head telling me, “A good facilitator knows when to vary from the plan.
+Then I remembered, “A good facilitator knows when to vary from the plan.
 Follow your nose.”
 So we landed on making reunification our next session, accepting that we would probably have to forgo the reminder of the day’s agenda.

 I went back to where the teams were gathered and explained the scheduling mistake that had been made and apologised.
 I shared with the team the proposal that we adjust the agenda to compensate then asked them how they wanted to proceed.
 They agreed context was missing, so we broke for 15-20 minutes, while the feature teams were informed that that we would be bringing forward the all hands reunification session.